alexanderluna/alexanderluna.github.io/_posts/2018-01-18-schedule-tasks.md

 $ crontab -e
 {% endhighlight %}

 This will let us add a job to the list.
 The default editor on Mac is VIM but don't be afraid.
-A very quick guide to VIM.
+Here is a very quick guide to VIM.
 When the VIM editor opens:

 - Use the `i` key to start insert mode and edit the file
 - Use the arrow keys to move around the cursor
 - Use the `esc` key to stop editing
 - Type `:wq` to write your changes and exit after the `esc` key

-Now lets get into the actuall job running:
+Now lets get into the actual job running:

 {% highlight bash %}
 $ 1 2 3 4 5  node  my_node_job.js
 {% endhighlight %}

-Cronjobs let you specify the time by putting your desired times in the right slots as followed (based on the above job):
+Crontab lets you specify the time by putting your desired times in the right slots as followed (based on the above job):
 - 1) minute (0 - 59)
 - 2) hour (0 - 23)
 - 3) day of month (1 - 31)
 - 4) month (1 - 12)
 - 5) day of the week (0 - 6)

-For example a taks that will run every day at 4pm:
+For example a tasks that will run every day at 4pm:

 {% highlight bash %}
 0 16 * * *  node  my_node_job.js